TheresaLui/SelfHelpContent_v2/articles/microsoft.logicapps/logicapps-onpremise-connectors-oracle-db.md

 ### Oracle Connector-specific details

-To view any triggers and actions defined in the swagger, or view any limits, see [Oracle Database](https://docs.microsoft.com/connectors/oracle/)
+To view any triggers and actions defined in the swagger, or to view any limits, see [Oracle Database](https://docs.microsoft.com/connectors/oracle/)

 ## **Recommended Steps**